ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Leader MAY return error to the client if task creation failed.

-## Change to collect sub-protocol

-During collect init, leader must perform batch validation (see batch-validation in {{?DAP=I-D.draft-ietf-ppm-dap-01}}) to the `CollectReq`.
-This requires leader to know the parameters associated with the DAP task.
-However, upon receipt of `CollectReq`, leader may not know the parameters if the first upload has not arrived yet.
-In this case the leader MAY respond with HTTP status code 404 Not Found and an error of type `unrecognizedTask`.
-The response MAY include a Retry-After header field to suggest a pulling interval to the collector.

-> OPEN ISSUE: Alternatively the leader can just response with 303 and continue
-> waiting.

 # Helper Behavior

 Helper should have saved any parameters described in {{out-of-band-parameters}}.